dnnklls/PDF-OCR/README.md

 # PDF-OCR

 ## Project Description
-This Ticket Processing System is a Python-based tool designed to automate the handling of event data.
+This Processing System is a Python-based tool designed to automate the handling of event data.
 It efficiently converts ticket PDFs into images, utilizes Optical Character Recognition (OCR) to read text, and scans for barcodes/QR codes.
 The system extracts essential ticket information and saves it in both JSON and CSV formats, facilitating easy data management and analysis.

 ## Features
 - **PDF to Image Conversion**: Converts PDFs into image files for processing.